swiftlang/swift-package-manager/Documentation/Usage.md

 3 cases:

-* If `include/Foo/Foo.h` exists and `Foo` is the only directory under the include directory then `include/Foo/Foo.h` becomes the umbrella header.
+* If `include/Foo/Foo.h` exists and `Foo` is the only directory under the include directory, then `include/Foo/Foo.h` becomes the umbrella header.

 * If `include/Foo.h` exists and `include` contains no other subdirectory then `include/Foo.h` becomes the umbrella header.